saikudumala/RBC_Coding_Assignment/README.md

 The tests can be done through Open API or POSTMAN

-Testing with the OPEN API:
+Testing with the OPEN API(Swagger documentation):

 ```bash
   Go to : http://localhost:8080/swagger-ui/index.html#/